jalbrethsen/web/docs/Minimal Linux.md

 git clone --depth=1 --branch=v6.13 git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git
 ```

-Make the minimal config included with linux
+Make the minimal config included with linux, this config is included by default but it is not quite usable

 ```
 make tinyconfig
 ```

-Then you have the tiniest possible kernel, to make it usable add a few key items
+Then you have the tiniest possible kernel, to make it usable add a few key items.

 ```
 make menuconfig